bschreck/deep.sh/docs/keyboard_shortcuts.rst

     * - Ctrl-X + Ctrl-E
       - Open the current buffer in your default text editor.
     * - Ctrl-D
-      - Exit xonsh and return to original terminal.
+      - Exit deepsh and return to original terminal.
 If not called by another terminal, then exit current terminal window.
 Similar to ``exit``.
     * - Ctrl-J
       - | Similar to enter in a few respects:
         | 1.
 Execute the current buffer.